turingschool/frontend-mod-1-prework/finalProject/highLevelCC.md

 * First notice that the message and the cipher correlate to the English alphabet.

-* In coding the letters are effectively measured by the computer program to determine their equality in reference to each other by an algorithm that returns a boolean value.
+* In JavaScript, the letters are effectively measured by the computer program to determine their equality in reference to each other by an algorithm that returns a boolean value.

 * Simply comparing letter by letter, line by line, array element by array element is done within a `unicode order`